kmatarese/glide/README.md

 > **Note:** Injected args are also passed to the wrapped function as keyword args.

-> **Also Note:** If an injected argument name is mapped to a non-callable via `inject` the value will be used as is.
+> **Also Note:** If an injected argument name is mapped to a non-function via `inject` the value will be used as is.
 The main difference is those values are interpreted as soon as the module is loaded (when the decorator is init'd).
-If that is not desirable, pass a callable as shown above which will only be executed once the decorated function is actually called.
-Injected RuntimeContexts are still not called until `consume` is called.
+If that is not desirable, pass a function as shown above which will only be executed once the decorated function is actually called.
+Injected RuntimeContexts and other objects that are not one of `types.FunctionType`, `types.BuiltinFunctionType`, or `functools.partial` are passed through as-is.

 The `clean` decorator argument takes a dictionary that maps argument names to callables that accept the argument value to perform some clean up.
 In this